 I highly recommend doing the Maligne Canyon Icewalk – one of Jasper’s most unique winter hiking attractions.
 Maligne Canyon is the deepest canyon in Jasper National Park, and in the winter, the water and waterfalls freeze over creating really unique ice formations in the canyon that you can walk on.
 It was like a frozen, Canadian version of the Zion Narrows.
 Before you hit the trail, you’ll be given microspikes for your shoes to help with traction, a helmet, and a trekking pole if you want one.

 Now could you do this on your own without a guide?
 I think it depends on the time of year.
 The ice was pretty solid when I was there in February after weeks of sub-zero nights, but if you go earlier in the season, the river might not be as solid as it looks.
 In this case, it’s important that you know how to read the ice and avoid any less-than-stable spots or you could fall in…which would be very dangerous.
 If you go without a guide, do so at your own risk, and definitely don’t go without microspikes or you’ll be slipping all over the place.

-No visit to Jasper National Park is complete without driving at least some of the Icefields Parkway.
-The road can get a little spicy following a storm, so be careful.. but it is totally worth it for the views alone, even if you only look from the car.
+No visit to Jasper National Park in winter is complete without driving at least some of the Icefields Parkway.
+The road can get a little dicey following a storm, so be careful.. but it is totally worth it for the views alone, even if you only look from the car.
 Plus you don’t have to drive that far before you’re right up against some of the most impressive mountains in the Canadian Rockies.

 Thanks to Tourism Jasper for hosting me.
-As always, all words and opinions are my own.There are no comments on this post.
+As always, all words and opinions are my own.